CodingNomads/articles/git-github/git-vs-github.md

 **Distributed**: Git is a _distributed_ version control system, which means that the entire codebase and history, including all branches of a project, are available on every person's computer who is involved in a project.
 This makes it easy to branch and merge at any given time.

->You'll learn more about branching and merging in just a bit
+>If you want to learn more about _branching_ and _merging_, check out our <a href='https://platform.codingnomads.co/learn/course/view.php?id=2' target='_blank'>free course on Git & GitHub</a> on the CodingNomads learning platform

 Git also allows users to work on any number of projects at the same time and tracks each project independently of the others.